SteveKGYang/SteveKGYang.github.io/_pages/about.md

 </p></font><br/>

 <b><font size=5>News</font></b>
+* <font size=4><b>Nov, 2025</b> Very excited to be invited to give talks about my research at the University of Birmingham, Tianjin University, and Beihang University!
 * <font size=4><b>Nov, 2025</b> My PhD thesis: "Mental Health Analysis in the Era of Large Language Models" has been published and filed by The University of Manchester!
 * <font size=4><b>Oct, 2025</b> New preprint: "Natural Language Processing Applications in Cardiology: A Narrative Review".
 * <font size=4><b>Oct, 2025</b> Selected as top reviewers for NeurIPS 2025!